-With a travel blog like this, articles are a lot more specific, making it harder to just spray it out to millions of random followers successfully.
-Posting articles about sports or college or movies get a solid return when I blast it on social media.
-When you have a large audience, you can count on at least some followers being interested in broad topics like college or sports.
-If even 1% of the one million people who see your article pop up on Twitter are interested, you’ve already got 10,000 visitors to your site.
-On the other hand, sharing a specific post about things to do in Bangkok will get a fraction of a fraction of a fraction of that percent.
+With a travel blog like this, articles are a lot more specific, making it harder to just spray it out to millions of random followers.
+Posting articles about sports or college gets a solid return when I blast it on social media.
+When you have a large audience, you can count on followers being interested in broad topics like college or sports.
+If 1% of the one million people who see your article on Twitter are interested, that’s already 10,000 site visitors.
+On the other hand, sharing a specific post about what to do in Bangkok will get a fraction of a fraction of that percent.

 That brings opportunity cost into play.
-In full transparency, why would I promote my travel blog when I can promote something else and earn way more money?
-I’m only telling you this because I want to emphasize that you can start a successful blog from scratch.
-I used none of my social media assets to promote this website.
+In full transparency, why promote my travel blog when I can push something else and earn way more money?
+I’m only saying this because I want to emphasize that you can start a successful blog from scratch.
+I used none of my social media assets to promote this blog.
 All too often, I see “how to start a blog” articles where the steps are unachievable by the majority of its readers.
 For example,

-if you don’t have 4 million followers on social media, don’t worry!
-Just spend $100 on advertising a week to get 50 or so visitors.
+If you don’t have 4 million followers on social media, don’t worry!
+Just spend $100 on advertising per week to get 50 or so visitors.

 A lot of people give up before even starting because they think it can’t be done.
 When I started this blog, I felt the same way.
-In my mind, it wasn’t even worthy of being called a side project or a hobby.
-It was pretty much just a formality that I didn’t expect to go anywhere.
+In my mind, it wasn’t even a side project or a hobby.
+It was just a formality that I didn’t expect to go anywhere.

 For all of 2016, I watched as my blog fluctuated between 10-20 visitors a day.
 Most of them were probably me.
 Towards the end of 2016, I saw it spike up to the 30s because of increased interest in my guide for New Years in Times Square.
 A year later, a week feels like a failure if fewer than 5,000 people stumble onto my blog.
-Again, when you compare that number to the hardcore bloggers out there, it is negligible, but it is still something.
+Again, when you compare that number to the established bloggers out there, it’s negligible.
+But, it is something.
 A year ago, I didn’t think I would even make it to this point.
 A year from now, who knows how much else could change?
-Don’t compare yourself to others and focus on how you can improve.
+Don’t compare yourself to others.
+Focus solely on how you can improve.

 The amount of work to grow my travel blog has been much less than I expected and much more rewarding than I expected.
 To start your own travel blog, you really only need two things:

-A plethora of experiences to draw inspiration from and a computer.
+A plethora of experiences to draw inspiration from A computer

 That’s about it.
-I consider myself a decent writer, but even a mediocre writer can become a fantastic storyteller given the right experiences.
+I consider myself a decent writer, but even a mediocre writer becomes a fantastic storyteller given the right experiences.
 If you’re starting a travel blog, you probably travel a lot.
-You’ve probably experienced hundreds of things that you wish you could tell everyone.
+You’ve probably experienced hundreds of things that you want to tell everyone.
+Tell them.
 Tell all the stories you can.
-You never know who is on Google right now looking to hear your exact story, whether to inform or inspire.
+You never know who is on Google right now looking to hear your exact story, whether to inform or inspire them.
 One of my most-Googled articles is about cocaine in Colombia.
 Seriously, Google “getting cocaine in Colombia” and I’m pretty sure I’m the first one to pop up.

 Now, on to the logistics of starting a blog.